University Catalog 2024-2025

 PSYC 3200 Educational Psychology (3)

 Examines psychological principles applied to educational practices with special emphasis on development, learning theories, and contexts of learning.
 Its purpose is to help adults working with children to understand better the relationship between applied educational practices and psychological principles and research.
-Prerequisite(s): PSYC 1000.
+PSYC 3200 is mutually exclusive with PSYC 3202.
+Students may receive credit for only one of PSYC 3200 or PSYC 3202 in the undergraduate degree.

 Prerequisite(s): PSYC 1000 or 1100.